-The next step in constructing a \napast is pruning information that is not relevant to the property of interest from the graph produced by the previous step.
-We do this by conducting a series of targeted ablation experiments: we iteratively remove particular types of AST nodes (and all associated edges) from the \napast and retrain a preliminary model.
 Node types whose removal does not negatively impact the F1 score of the preliminary model are removed from all \napasts.
 Shrinking the size of the \napast by removing irrelevant information is critical to the scalability of our approach, since the model architectures we consider are highly sensitive to the size of the input graph.
 There are three pruning phases: \begin{enumerate} \item prune nodes that are provably unrelated to the property of interest (\cref{sec:primitives}). \item use an ablation experiment to prune \emph{node types} that are unrelated to the target property (\cref{sec:node-ablation}).
 This pruning step occurs \emph{before} name augmentation when processing the AST for a particular class. \item use an ablation experiment on program statement node types to prune \emph{entire subtrees} under each type of node, as well as related nodes (\cref{sec:statement-ablation}).
 This pruning step occurs \emph{after} name augmentation when processing the AST for a particular class, so we defer discussing it until after we introduce the name-augmentation step. \end{enumerate}

-Each pruning phase is theoretically optional, but we found that all three were necessary to produce \napast graphs that are small enough to realistically train a deep learning model when we conducted our feasibility study.
+Each pruning phase is theoretically optional, but we found that all three were necessary to produce \napast graphs that are small enough to realistically train a deep-learning model.
+If the pruning steps were not applied, less relevant code would be available to the model in each step (because the model is memory-bound).
+This makes the model’s performance suffer during prediction: in our early experiments on a subset of the full dataset, we found that omitting pruning reduced the model's F1 score from 0.95 to 0.78.

-The last part of \napast construction is augmenting the graph with edges that encode program elements that have the same name, which is described in \cref{sec:name-augmented}.
-The goal of this step is to encode basic dataflow information in a way that is visible to a deep learning model.
-For example, this stage enables a model to determine that a parameter checked against \<null> in a method should be annotated as \<@Nullable> by connecting the check to the parameter's declaration.
+The last \napast construction step is augmenting the graph with edges encoding program elements with the same name, which is described in \cref{sec:name-augmented}.
+The goal of this step is to encode basic dataflow information in a way that is visible to a deep-learning model.
+For example, this stage lets a model determine that a parameter checked against \<null> in a method should be annotated as \<@Nullable> by connecting the check to the parameter's declaration.